Convulsionnaires of Saint-Médard: Convulsionnaire prophecy and apocalypticism

 As the historian B. Robert Kreiser has noted, the themes of persecution, martyrdom, apocalypticism and millenarianism, pervaded the "mental universe" of the convulsionnaire movement.
 Prophetic dreams and visions were common among its adherents, along with appeals to God's divine judgment and wrath.

 Broader Jansenist theology encouraged a certain degree of individual conscience among the laity.
 It allowed for the possibility that a bishop could be wrong about a matter of religious truth, while a lowly priest could be right.
 Therefore, it allowed for the possibility of resistance to the higher clergy.
 The convulsionnaires took this belief even further.
 They identified themselves as God's persecuted faithful and compared themselves to the early Christians persecuted by the Roman Empire.
 Prophetic and apocalyptic speeches, often preached by illiterate artisans or women, railed against the apostasy of the Church hierarchy and prophesied the destruction of Babylon.

 The convulsionnaires left behind thousands of written works, including prayers, visions, parables, dialogues, letters, songs and poems.
 Strayer identifies three common themes in their writing: eschatology (their theology of the end-times), word games, and their relationship to the French Monarchy.
 Their eschatology was particularly concerned with the conversion of the Jews to Christianity, which they believed to be imminent.
 The abbé Vaillant, a convulsionnaire leader who called himself 'Elijah' after the prophet who would accompany the Messiah, was deeply concerned with converting the Jews to Christianity and predicted that the end of the world would come in 1733.
 He was arrested in 1734 and imprisoned until his death in 1761.

 Their perception to the Monarchy appears to have been variable, but generally unfavourable.
 On the one hand, a number of them called Louis XV a "criminal" who would suffer God's wrath.
 They compared him to the Egyptian Pharaoh or even to the Antichrist.
-On the other hand, some convulsionnaire women dedicated their personal suffering and torture to the King after the attempted assassination of 1757 by Damiens.
+On the other hand, some convulsionnaire women dedicated their personal suffering and torture to the King after the attempted assassination of 1757 by Robert-François Damiens.

 Artistic portrayal of secours at a convulsionnaire meeting.
 Anonymous engraving from the eighteenth century.